 At The Woman’s Health Pavilion, we support a woman’s right to plan her family as she sees fit.
 This includes having access to a full range of birth control options at our OB/GYN offices in Queens and Long Island.
-Fortunately, many forms of safe and reliable contraception are available today, including the ones detailed on this page.
+Fortunately, many forms of safe and reliable contraception are available today as detailed below.

 The Woman’s Health Pavilion offers a range of contraceptive solutions.
 To find the right one for you, request an appointment with a gynecologist or support staff at any of our Long Island locations.
 We see patients 7 days a week and offer same-day appointments for urgent conditions.